Poewa/TTSApp/README.md

 ### Language switching not working
 - Clear your browser cache and hard refresh (Ctrl+Shift+R)
 - Check browser console for JavaScript errors
-- Verify script.js is loading with cache-busting parameter (?v=3)
+- Verify script.js is loading correctly

+### Voice selection issues
+- Voices are loaded dynamically based on the selected service
+- When switching services, the voice list updates automatically
+- If voices don't load, check browser console for API errors
+- Ensure the service you selected has valid credentials configured

 ### Speed control not working
 - Ensure you're using a modern browser (Chrome, Firefox, Edge, Safari)